jjetta/doc-management-system-php/README.md

   * Available documents are queried from an external API and stored in a database.
   * Filenames are validated according to this convention: `loan_number-doctype-timestamp.pdf`.
   * Documents in the database are queued for download or further processing.

-* **Database Safety and Integrity**

-  * Prepared statements for secure database operations.
-  * All statements and result sets are properly closed to prevent resource leaks.

 * **Cron Job Automation**